cybterrior/Taboo-Challenge/README.md

     The game ends when:

-        All questions are answered, or
+        All questions are answered

-        The timer runs out (if enabled).

-    Your final score and gameplay details will be displayed.
+    At the end, your final score and gameplay details will be displayed.

 ***